wikiyshub168/JavaGoto/README.md

 JavaGoto
 ========

-A library that supports the use of goto in Java programming with some advanced goto uses and full debugging supoprt
+A library that supports the use of goto in Java programming with some advanced goto uses and full debugging support.

 Thanks to some bytecode modification, which can be done on-the-fly wothout special compilation, you can use simple and advanced goto constructs in Java.
 (Not that you should ... [evil grin] ... but now you can!